romain-jacob/triscale/README.md

 ## Reproducing the paper

 This repository contains all the necessary code and information to reproduce the results analysis and plots presented in the [_TriScale_ paper](https://doi.org/10.5281/zenodo.3464273).
+Jupyter notebooks are used as wrappers for all our data analysis.

+> **Note.** If you are not familiar with Jupyter notebooks, you can find some basic information on [_TriScale_'s tutorial page](tutorial/README.md).

 ### Reproduction alternatives

-Jupyter notebooks are used as wrappers for all our data analysis.
 We provide three options to reproduce the paper results:

 1. [Online, using Binder;](#using-mybinderorg)
 1. [Online, using `nbviewer`;](#using-nbviewer)